Gabrieln21/NeverThink/README.md

-# 🧠 planMee – AI-Powered Daily Task Manager
+# NeverThink – AI-Powered Daily Task Manager
 **CSC 660/680 App Design Project**

-## 👥 Group Members
+## Group Member
 - Gabriel Fernandez (fernandezgabriel0@gmail.com)

 ---

-## 📝 Project Proposal
+## Project Proposal

 **planMee** is a smart task manager built with SwiftUI that helps users structure their day efficiently using AI.
 Instead of simply listing tasks, users will input key details like estimated time, urgency, location sensitivity, and optional location info.
 The app will then generate an optimized, traffic-aware schedule to maximize time and minimize stress.

-### 🎯 Core Concept:
+### Core Concept:
-> Enter your tasks → Tell planMee how long they take → AI builds the most efficient day for you.
+> Enter your tasks → Tell NeverThink how long they take → AI builds the most efficient day for you.

 ---

-## ✅ Must-Have Features
+## Must-Have Features
 - Create, edit, and delete tasks
 - Set time estimate per task
 - Mark task as **location-sensitive** (vs. anywhere)